 G2 Pens—For everyday usage, there’s nothing better for me than a good old Pilot G2.
 They never let me down.
 While I have a couple of fountain pens I journal with, the G2 is my daily driver.

-Highlighters—My highlighters are never far away, whether I’m marking up a research article or book.
+Highlighters—My highlighters are never far away, whether I’m marking up a research article or a book.
 But I am a writing tool snob, so I dig the velvety, smooth, bleed-resistant Zebra midliners.

 Pencils—I use Blackwings to scribble in my books (yes, it’s a thing, and no, you won’t go to hell for doing it).
 If I need a pencil for anything else, say, doing some math, it’s the Pentel Twist-Erase.
 And as a former math teacher, you always need a Click-Erase eraser.